-2.1 The Guidelines are applicable to all Labuan banks as listed below:

-- (i) Labuan banks and Labuan investment banks licensed under Part VI of the Labuan Financial Services and Securities Act 2010 (LFSSA); - (ii) Labuan Islamic banks and Labuan Islamic investment banks licensed under Part VI of the Labuan Islamic Financial Services and Securities Act 2010 (LIFSSA); and - (iii) Labuan banks and Labuan investment banks undertaking Labuan Islamic banking business or Labuan Islamic investment banking business approved under Part VI of the LIFSSA.
+- 2.1 The Guidelines are applicable to the following Labuan Financial Institutions: - (i) Labuan Islamic banks and Islamic investment banks licensed under Part VI of the Labuan Islamic Financial Services and Securities Act 2010 (LIFSSA); and - (ii) Labuan banks and investment banks undertaking Labuan Islamic banking or Islamic investment banking business approved under Part VI of the LIFSSA.

-Under the Guidelines, the term "Labuan bank(s)" refers collectively to all Labuan banking licensees as specified under paragraph 2.1.
+Under the Guidelines, the term "Labuan Islamic bank(s)" refers collectively to all Labuan Islamic banking licensees as specified under paragraph 2.1.

-2.2 For the avoidance of doubt, the Guidelines are not applicable to Labuan banks operating as branches.

-2.3 Effective 1 July 2027, the following guidelines shall no longer be applicable to Labuan banks:

-- (i) Guidelines on Risk-Weighted Capital Adequacy issued on 23 April 1997; - (ii) Guidelines on Risk-Weighted Capital Adequacy issued on 29 September 1997; - (iii) Guidelines on Risk-Weighted Capital Ratio (RWCR) for Subsidiary Banks issued on 10 March 2006; - (iv) Guidelines on RWCR for Subsidiary Banks issued on 7 July 2009; - (v) Banking Capital Adequacy Framework: Guidelines on Capital Components issued on 30 December 2016; and - (vi) Banking Capital Adequacy Framework: Guidelines on Risk Weighted Assets issued on 30 December 2016.
+- 2.1 The requirements of the Guidelines are not applicable to Labuan Islamic banks operating as branches. - 2.2 With the implementation of the Guidelines, the requirements under the following Guidelines will be superseded after the effective date as provided under paragraph 4.1(ii): - (i) Guidelines on Risk-Weighted Capital Adequacy issued on 23 April 1997; - (ii) Guidelines on Risk-Weighted Capital Adequacy issued on 29 September 1997; - (iii) Guidelines on Risk-Weighted Capital Ratio (RWCR) for Subsidiary Banks issued on 10 March 2006; and - (iv) Guidelines on RWCR for Subsidiary Banks issued on 7 July 2009.